cboiam/FluentInjection/README.md

-# FluentInjection
+# ImplementationDiscovery

-Fluent Injection is a helper library that extends the options for Microsoft.Extensions.DependencyInjection with a method to discover the implementations of your service and inject it.
+Implementation Discovery is a helper library that extends the options for Microsoft.Extensions.DependencyInjection with a method to discover the implementations of your service and inject it.

 ## Example with simple interface